Frequently Asked Questions

 ApcuCache(shared memory across the FPM pool) - Multiple servers: use

-RedisCache(shared across all servers) - Any server: use
+RedisCache(shared across all servers) - Long-running workers: use

 PdoCachewith a database